-The sprawling city of Mozambique was one of the most beautiful and fashionable cities on the African continent.
-Influence largely by Portuguese colonial rule in the 18th century, its charm exists in a sophisticated international atmosphere, elegant buildings, and wide, shaded avenues.
+This sprawling city of Mozambique was one of the most beautiful and fashionable cities on the African continent.
+Influenced largely by Portuguese colonial rule in the 18th century, its charm exists in a sophisticated international atmosphere, elegant buildings, and wide, shaded avenues.

 Maputo, originally known as Lourenzo Marques before independence, became the capital of Mozambique in 1898 and the city established itself as a major trade and industry centre.
 Subsequently, it boasts the country's most important harbour.